-Satellite images and tracking maps of Intense Tropical Cyclone Vernon 2022, February 24 - March 3.
+Satellite images, weather maps and tracks of Intense Tropical Cyclone Vernon 2022, February 24 - March 3.
 Max wind speed 215km/h.

 Vernon is located 270 km southeast of Diego Garcia, and has moved southward at 17 km/h (9 knots) over the past 6 hours.